 How should this medicine be used?

 A doctor or nurse will watch you closely while you are receiving the infusion and after the infusion to be sure you are not having a serious reaction to the medication.
 You will be given other medications to help prevent reactions to elotuzumab.
-Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion or for up to 24 hours after you receive the infusion: fever, chills, rash, dizziness, lightheadedness, difficulty breathing, or shortness of breath.
+Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion or for up to 24 hours after you receive the infusion: fever, chills, rash, dizziness, lightheadedness, slowed heart beat, chest pain, difficulty breathing, or shortness of breath.

 Your doctor may decrease your dose of elotuzumab or permanently or temporarily stop your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with elotuzumab.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.